Ale1/Splashdown/README.md

 }
 ```

-Dynamic options can accept an optional parameter `name` that filters by filename (without extension), so it will only apply to specific Spashdowns.
+Dynamic options can accept an optional filter parameter that filters by filename (without extension), so it will only apply to specific Spashdowns.
 E.g:

 ```csharp
 [Splashdown.OptionsProvider("MyBlueLogo")]